svanheule/icecube-display/doc/icecube-display.md

     $ lsusb | grep -e "Teensy"
     Bus 003 Device 102: ID 16c0:0478 Van Ooijen Technische Informatica Teensy Halfkay Bootloader

-The new firmware can now be uploaded via `cmake upload` when building from source, or using the `teensy_loader_cli` utility when programming a compatible .hex file:
+The new firmware can now be uploaded via `make upload` when building from source, or using the `teensy_loader_cli` utility when programming a compatible .hex file:

     # Only one device can be programmed at a time